Skip to content

 Logfiles

-Multiple log file entries can be added to Logagent.
+Multiple log file entries can be added to Log Agent.
 For each log file, the Filename must be specified to define the monitored file.
-The Datetime field allows you to set which portion of the log text should be excluded from the message displayed in the web application—it is advisable to exclude the timestamp at the beginning of each line.
+The Datetime field allows you to set which portion of the log text should be excluded from the message displayed in the web UI—it is advisable to exclude the timestamp at the beginning of each line.

 The Conditions value allows you to add multiple conditions.
 The Message and Level values allow you to set the general title of the alert and its severity level.
 Additionally, the RegexMatch must be specified, which defines the string to search for in regex format.